WebOrigami/docs/src/content/framework/tutorial.md

 ## Define a template that creates text

-Instead of creating HTML directly in JavaScript, you can use any JavaScript-based template system.
+Instead of creating HTML directly in JavaScript, you can use one of many JavaScript-based template systems.
 For this tutorial, you'll use the template system built into Graph Origami.

-**Example:** Graph Origami templates, like many template systems, let you insert data into boilerplate text using placeholders marked with curly braces `\{\{` … `}}`:
+**Example:** Graph Origami templates, like many template systems, let you insert data into boilerplate text using placeholders marked with curly braces `\{\{` … `}}`.
+If there's a piece of data called `name`, you could insert it into a paragraph like:

 ```html
 <p>\{\{ name }}</p>
 ```

-Inside the curly braces, you can do the same things as in formulas: call JavaScript function, reference real and virtual files, extract specific data with slash-separated paths, etc.
+Inside the curly braces, you can do the same things as in formulas: call JavaScript functions, reference real and virtual files, or extract specific data with slash-separated paths.

-<span class="tutorialStep"></span> **Try it:** In the src folder, create a new file called `index.ori`.
+<span class="tutorialStep"></span> **Try it:** Create a new file called `index.ori`: Next to the `src` folder on the left, click the `⋮` icon, then **Add File to Folder**, then type `index.ori`.
 This will become the template file for your index page.

-Inside the template, enter an `h1` tag to create a heading, and inside the heading put a `\{\{` … `}}` placeholder that will display your site's title.
+<span class="tutorialStep"></span> Inside the template, enter an `h1` tag to create a heading, and inside the heading put a `\{\{` … `}}` placeholder that will display your site's title.

 <reveal-solution>